dataweb2/introduction_to_migration/README.md

 ## A no-PHP-code session

 In this session we do not write any PHP code.
-All was done via YAML config files that were added to the `config/sync` folder (by default that one exists in the `sites/default/files` folder) and imported in the Drupal data via `drush cim` (config import).
+All was done via YAML config files that were added to the `config/sync` folder (by default that one exists in the `sites/default/files` folder) and imported in the Drupal database via `drush cim` (config import).

 We only use the plugins that are in Drupal core and available via the contributed module `migrate_plus`.